educationnull/thejaspher.github.io/_posts/2012-07-14-moved-jaspher-to-rhel.markdown

 ---
 layout: post
-title:  "Moved jaspher.com from bluehost to RHEL on Amazon ec2"
+title:  "[RHEL/ CentOS]Moved jaspher.com from bluehost to RHEL on Amazon ec2"
 date:   2012-07-14
-tags: meta RHEL-CentOS
+tags: meta linux
 ---
 In an effort to better understand the Linux OS, I’ve moved my personal blog over from the shared hosting solution Bluehost to Amazon’s EC2 service.